 Esteban, better known under the Esteban Studio is a photographer and filmmaker based in Berlin.
 The scope of his commercial work has been focused on hopes of the young generation, among his freshest works you can find a Ray Ban ad featuring one of the most beloved DJ'anes Peggy Gou.
 However, even in his commercial works, he's strongly focused on the individual which has probably led him to shoot his first personal project Won't We Understand.

-The director intended to tenderly depict several youngsters in a space-time which I would specify as ''the meantime''.
-The meantime dedicated to thinking, representing a moment in which people deliberate in silence about their own present experiences and future expectations.
+The director intended to tenderly depict youngsters in a space-time which I would specify as ''the meantime''.
+The meantime which is dedicated to thinking, representing a moment in which people deliberate in silence about their own present experiences and future expectations.
 These portrayals, looking static from the outside are often being a momentum for taking on new directions in life and making important individual decisions.

 Focused on intimate situations for the characters, Esteban has built up scene's tension upon negative emotions like anger or grief expressed through reactions towards a parent or partner.
 Releasing the pressure out of the their minds through their individual bodies is one of the most important moments of the movie - it allows viewers to be compassionate, to be human.